abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 peaceful, and stable.
 It’s not going out to search for happiness, because it is quite happy to stay where it is, at home.

-We often use the words *cultivating concentration,* which is an important expression, but it can be misleading.
+We often use the words *cultivating concentration*. which is an important expression, but it can be misleading.
 Quite simply, it means developing the ability to put things down.
-We can recognize that the things which we attach ourselves to are endless and that this attachment results in *bhavataṇhā,* a sense of becoming—the incessant inclination to exist, plan, create an identity, and attach to some idea of ourselves as some thing.
+We can recognize that the things which we attach ourselves to are endless and that this attachment results in *bhavataṇhā*, a sense of becoming—the incessant inclination to exist, plan, create an identity, and attach to some idea of ourselves as some thing.
 We’re caught up in this becoming like an animal in a trap.
 Either we see that it’s going to lead to suffering or we don’t,